gbv/Catmandu-Tutorial/xml-processing.src.md

 # Processing XML data

 To import and export XML data there is the module [Catmandu::XML](https://metacpan.org/module/Catmandu::XML).
+The following documentation requires at least version 0.03 of this module.

 ## Importing XML